rocheio/git-timewarp/README.md

 ## TODO

-* Add `y/n` prompt with summary before running from CLI
 * Finish the `shiftup` command
 * Allow all commands to filter by author or email
 * Allow all commands to filter for a single commit